Does Eating Late at Night Cause Weight Gain? The Science

 "Don't eat after 8 PM or it turns straight to fat."

-Let's look at what the science actually says.
+Here's what the science actually says.

 The Short Answer